Do Go On - 425 - The WWI Christmas Truce

 And you know how I feel about submarines.

-Yeah, it was the choice between dying and getting them on the sub.
+Yeah, it was the choice between dying again

 I don't dislike submarines.